Hallo, eco-conscious viewers, and welcome to today’s Planet Earth: Our

 conservation and better environmental management take place.

-it’s basically a matter of forgiving debt in one currency, in return
+basically a matter of forgiving debt in one currency, in return

 for the country in question devoting its own currency for conservation